 Instead of waiting until the very last moment to enter hospice, hospice staff recommend

-that families discuss end-of-life issues well in advance, while you can still state
+that families discuss end-of-life issues well in advance, while people can still state

-Hospice also offers many support services for you and your family.
+Hospice also offers many support services for patients and families.
 The relationship

-that develops with the hospice staff allows the care receivers to work through anticipated
+that develops with the hospice staff allows patients to work through anticipated grieving

-grieving as well as the planning of end-of-life issues.
-Patients say they appreciate
+as well as the planning of end-of-life issues.
+Patients are grateful knowing that

-knowing that their family will not be left behind with no one to help them.
-Final
+their family will not be left behind with no one to help them.
+Final preparations

 To learn more